MStarmans91/DMRadiomics/README.md

 2. A single High Performance Computing (HPC) node with 32 cores: 32 hours

 While the first option has more cores available, due to the overhead of cluster scheduling, execution on a similar HPC would be faster.
+Note that not all CPU power is used 100% of the time